 a Summer basket vignette with vintage milk glass

 The pretty blue spritzer adds some color to the neutral color palette.
-Lastly, the Ironstone platter placed in the back gives a sense of balance and cohesion to the basket as a whole.
+Lastly, the ironstone platter placed in the back gives a sense of balance and cohesion to the basket as a whole.

 It’s also helpful for a small space.
 Try placing it on a credenza, a sideboard, an end table or even a coffee table.
 If you tire of the location, you can easily pick the whole thing up and move it!